 *Rules have changed.
-Only 60 teams will be able register this year.
+Only a limited number of teams will be able register this year.
 Any teams following will be added to a waiting list.
 This will allow more high schools to participate and create a more competitive atmosphere.
 We appreciate your cooperation in advance.

 - Each high school may only register two teams — one in the beginning division and one in the advanced division.

 - Each high school will submit their team name and number of students

 - Each team can have four high school students listed.
 This number will not be adjusted.

 - Each high school will be allowed to put two more teams on a waiting list; again, one in each division.

 - Each high school will be notified October 10th for the waitlist signup form.

 - Each high school sponsor must fill in the correct school information or their team will not be accepted